-All new retail development should be consistent in scale with the size and character of the Centre and its role in the hierarchy.
+Within defined retail centres proposals for new retail development should be consistent in which are of a scale and design appropriate to the Centre and accord with the size and retail hierarchy will be supported.
+172 Proposals that would undermine the retail hierarchy or haven an unacceptable adverse effect on the character of the Centre and its role in the hierarchy.
 Specific areas within Tenby are identified where non retail uses will not be allowed to dominate.
-In all Centres, the amenity of neighbouring properties will be an important consideration where A3 uses are proposed as will the impacts on the role of the Centre (see Policy 55 and Policy 31).
+In all Centres, or appearance of the Centre and/or the amenity of neighbouring properties will be an important consideration where A3 uses are proposed as will the impacts on the role of the identifies examples of the type and scale of development appropriate for town, district, local and village centres (starting paragraph 10.1.2).
+Technical Advice Note 4 Retail and Commercial Development,